T3gu1a/D-algebraic-functions/README.md

 2. [Operations for D-algebraic functions](https://arxiv.org/abs/2304.09675).
 Bertrand Teguia Tabuguia.
 April 2023.

-3. [Arithmetic of D-algebraic functions](https://) (link to come). ... and Bertrand Teguia Tabuguia. _Work in progress_.
+3. [Arithmetic of D-algebraic functions](https://) (link to come).
+Bertrand Teguia Tabuguia. _Work in progress_.
 We investigate multivariate D-algebraic functions in more details here.